COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition

 \section{Model-Agnostic Fusion Baselines}

 Before introducing our uncertainty-aware multimodal fusion formulation, we briefly discuss the general multimodal fusion techniques w.r.t.\ audiovisual emotion recognition and introduce the related notations.
-One fundamental question in multimodal learning concerns the optimal stage to perform fusion~\cite{baltruvsaitis2018multimodal}.
-In this work, we consider the following three typical model-agnostic fusion methods as the standard baselines: feature fusion, temporal context fusion, and prediction fusion.
+A fundamental question in multimodal learning concerns the optimal stage to perform fusion~\cite{baltruvsaitis2018multimodal}.
+We consider the following three typical model-agnostic fusion methods as the baselines: feature fusion, temporal context fusion, and prediction fusion.

-\textbf{Preliminaries and Notations.} As Fig.~\ref{fig:cold_main} illustrates, given a face video clip $X_V$ with $N$ frames and its corresponding speech signal $X_A$, using overlapping time windows, we first create $N$ speech segments that correspond to the $N$ visual frames.
+\textbf{Preliminaries and Notations.} As~\Cref{fig:cold_main} illustrates, given a face video clip $X_V$ with $N$ frames and its corresponding speech signal $X_A$, using overlapping time windows, we first create $N$ speech segments that correspond to the $N$ visual frames.
 Here, we assume that both the signals $X_V$ and $X_A$ are annotated with a common dimensional emotion label, $Y^*=[Y^*_{valence}, Y^*_{arousal}]$ (either per-frame or per-sequence).
 We extract sequences of per-frame low dimensional features $(Z_V, Z_A)$ from the face video and speech inputs using a two-stream network.
 This network is composed of a 2D CNN $f_V$ and a 1D CNN $f_A$ for processing the face images and speech segments respectively, $f_V: X_V \rightarrow [z_V^1, z_V^2, ..., z_V^N]$ and $f_A: X_A \rightarrow [z_A^1, z_A^2, ..., z_A^N]$.
 For unimodal emotion recognition, we process the temporal context from each modality separately from $Z_V$ and $Z_A$ using different temporal networks $g_V: Z_V \rightarrow Y_V$ and $g_A: Z_A \rightarrow Y_A$ to predict the emotion labels $Y_V$ and $Y_A$.

-\textbf{Feature Fusion} or early fusion integrates frame-level emotion cues present in the audiovisual features $Z_V$ and $Z_A$ (e.g., \cite{zhang2017learning}), not accounting for commonly encountered temporal misalignment between different modalities~\cite{lingenfelser2016asynchronous}.
+\textbf{Feature Fusion} or early fusion integrates frame-level emotion cues present in the audiovisual features $Z_V$ and $Z_A$ (e.g.,~\cite{zhang2017learning}), not accounting for commonly encountered temporal misalignment between different modalities~\cite{lingenfelser2016asynchronous}.
 Here, we concatenate the per-frame audiovisual features into a single sequence, $Z=[Z_V, Z_A]$, then pass it to a common temporal network $g_{AV}: Z \rightarrow Y$ to predict emotion labels.